 Partner agencies supporting families with Early Help are asked to complete a registration on our Hornbill system which will give them access to our Liquidlogic Early Help Module (EHM) electronic case recording system.
 Partners are encouraged to log into EHM prior to initiating an Early Help Assessment to check if there is already one open that they can contribute to.

 An information leaflet has been produced to assist professionals talking with families about what Early Help is.
 This is available in a number of different languages, copies of which are provided below.
 Hard copies are available by contacting firstname.lastname@example.org.

-Early Help assessments (EHAs) are also used as a gateway to access several other forms of support.
-An Early Help assessment needs to be completed by a professional looking to access a neurodevelopmental assessment in both Peterborough and Cambridgeshire and the Early Support Pathway in both local authorities.
-In Peterborough, an EHA is also needed to access a place on a commissioned evidence-based parenting programme, a Behaviour Panel referral, a Family Worker and specialist sleep support.
+Early Help Assessments (EHAs) are also used as a gateway to access several other forms of support.
+An Early Help Assessment needs to be completed by a professional looking to access a Neurodevelopmental Assessment in both Peterborough and Cambridgeshire and the Early Support Pathway in both local authorities.
+In Peterborough, an EHA is required to access Targeted Support - a Family Worker, Young People's Worker, Specialist Sleep Support or sometimes a commissioned piece of work.

-Peterborough has three locality-based Multi-Agency Support Group (MASG) Early Help panels.
+Peterborough has two citywide panels.
 The MASG panels are multi-agency groups of professionals that use their skills, knowledge and expertise to consider multi-agency interventions that will best meet the assessed needs of a child/family.
 Cases to be considered are usually where: